serverless-guru/sls-jest/README.md

 - Validation

-Jest technically allows any value in the `expect()` function, but all values can't be used with all matchers (e.g. `expect(123).toExist()` does not make sense). sls-jest uses those helper fucntions in order to check whether a matcher can be used with the input value you are passing.
+Jest technically allows any value in the `expect()` function, but all values can't be used with all matchers (e.g. `expect(123).toExist()` does not make sense). sls-jest uses those helper functions in order to check whether a matcher can be used with the input value you are passing.
 If they are not compatible, an error will be thrown.

-A basic validation is also done on the values that are passed in the helper funcitons. e.g. with `dynamodbItem()`, the `tableName` and `key` attributes are required.
+Basic validation is also done on the values that are passed in the helper functions. e.g. with `dynamodbItem()`, the `tableName` and `key` attributes are required.

 - Reuseability